Antique dressing table from the 19th century

 Description

-Victorian mahogany dressing table, with a shaped mirror frame featuring a comb-shaped top, carved supports equipped with 2 jewelry drawers with mirrored backs and turned columns, a curvilinear fig-shaped mahogany top with 2 drawers with friezes, all fitted with original carved handles, raised on front fluted legs.
+Victorian mahogany dressing table, with a shaped mirror frame featuring a top comb, carved supports equipped with 2 jewelry drawers with mirrored backs and turned columns, a serpentine mahogany top with 2 drawers with friezes, all fitted with original carved handles, elevated on front fluted legs.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.